robertweiss/PromptAI/readme.md

 #### Content Overwrite Protection

-The **"Overwrite Target Field Content"** setting controls how the module handles existing content:
+The **"Overwrite Target Field Content"** setting can be configured per prompt and controls how the module handles existing content:

 - **Disabled (default)**: AI responses are only written to empty target fields/subfields, preserving existing content
 - **Enabled**: AI responses always overwrite existing content in target fields/subfields